-Public Agency and Nonprofit Organization.
-Operated by a public entity or nonprofit organization, or a combination of such organizations, and provides direct services to crime victims.
+Be a Public Agency or Nonprofit Organization.
+Applicant must represent a public entity or nonprofit organization, or a combination of such organizations, and provides direct services to crime victims.
 Nonprofit organizations must submit proof of 501(c)(3) status as determined by the Internal Revenue Service.

-Record of Effective Services.
-Demonstrate a record of providing effective direct services to crime victims and financial support from sources other than the Crime Victims Fund.
+Show a Record of Effective Services.
+Applicants must demonstrate a record of providing effective direct services to crime victims and financial support from sources other than the Crime Victims Fund.
 This includes having the support and approval of its services by the community and a history of providing direct services in a cost-effective manner.
 New programs that have not yet demonstrated a record of providing services may be eligible for VOCA funds if they can demonstrate that a minimum of 25 percent of their financial support comes from sources other than the Crime Victims Fund in the year of, or the year preceding, the award.

 Meet Program Match Requirements.
-Matching contributions of 20 percent (cash or in-kind) of the total costs of the VOCA project.
+Matching contributions of 20 percent (cash or inkind) of the total costs of the VOCA project are required.
 Match must be committed for each VOCA-funded project and derived from sources other than federal funds.

-Volunteers.
-Utilize volunteers unless ICJIA determines there is a compelling reason to waive this requirement.
+Incorporate volunteers.
+Applicants must utilize volunteers unless ICJIA determines there is a compelling reason to waive this requirement.

 Promote Community Efforts to Aid Crime Victims.
-Promote, within the community, coordinated public and private efforts to aid crime victims.
+Applicants must promote, within the community, coordinated public and private efforts to aid crime victims.

 Help Crime Victims Apply for Compensation.
-Assist victims by identifying and notifying crime victims of the availability of compensation, referring victims to organizations that can assist them in applying, assisting victims with application forms and procedures, obtaining necessary documentation, monitoring claim status and intervening on behalf of victims with the compensation program.
+Applicants must assist victims by identifying and notifying crime victims of the availability of compensation, referring victims to organizations that can assist them in applying, assisting victims with application forms and procedures, obtaining necessary documentation, monitoring claim status and intervening on behalf of victims with the compensation program.

 Comply with Federal Rules Regulating Grants.
-Comply with the applicable provisions of VOCA, the VOCA Victim Assistance Program Final Rule, Office of Victims of Crime guidelines, and the requirements of the Department of Justice Grants Financial Guide and government-wide grant rules, which includes maintaining appropriate programmatic and financial records that fully disclose the amount and disposition of VOCA funds received.
+Applicants must comply with the applicable provisions of VOCA, the VOCA Victim Assistance Program Final Rule, Office of Victims of Crime guidelines, and the requirements of the U.S. Department of Justice Grants Financial Guide and government-wide grant rules, which include maintaining appropriate programmatic and financial records that fully disclose the amount and disposition of VOCA funds received.

-Civil Rights.
+Preserve Civil Rights.
 No person shall, on the grounds of race, color, religion, national origin, sex, age, or disability, be excluded from participation in, be denied the benefits of, be subjected to discrimination under, or denied employment in connection with any VOCA-funded program or activity.

 Comply with State Criteria.
-Abide by any additional eligibility or service criteria as established by ICJIA including submitting statistical and programmatic information on the use and impact of VOCA funds, as requested by ICJIA.
+Applicants must abide by any additional eligibility or service criteria as established by ICJIA including submitting statistical and programmatic information on the use and impact of VOCA funds, as requested by ICJIA.

-Services to Victims of Federal Crime.
-Provide services to victims of federal crimes on the same basis as victims of state/local crimes.
+Provide Services to Victims of Federal Crime.
+Applicants must provide services to victims of federal crimes on the same basis as victims of state/local crimes.

-Criminal Case.
-Do not discriminate against victims because they disagree with the way the state is prosecuting the criminal case.
+Maintain independence from criminal case.
+Applicants may not discriminate against victims because they disagree with the way the state is prosecuting the criminal case.

-No Charge to Victims for VOCA-Funded Services.
-Provide services to crime victims at no charge through the VOCA-funded program.
+Provide Services Free of Charge to Victims for VOCA-Funded Services.
+Applicants must provide services to crime victims at no charge through the VOCA-funded program.

-Confidentiality of Information.
-Reasonably protect the confidentiality and privacy of persons receiving services under the VOCA-funded program to the extent permitted by law, as set forth in 28 CFR 94.115.
+Protect confidentiality of Information.
+Applicants must reasonably protect the confidentiality and privacy of persons receiving services under the VOCA-funded program to the extent permitted by law, as set forth in 28 CFR 94.115.